craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Tracking/Economy Pages/Economics of Cenva Minyo.md

 ### Preservation
 What is being preserved, how, with what, in where?
 Are these methods suitable for the climate?
 How good is it?
 How do people get through winter?

+Bread, Vegtables, Fruit, and Meat all can be preserved by elvenfiber by a simple, but complete, wrap.
+Typically, this is all that is necessary to preserve, as

 ### Containers
 What do people put stuff in?
 Do we show it or is it hidden?
 Can they be reused?